-Displaying pride as an indication of status.
-Pride also enhances status through its cross-culturally recognized nonverbal expression (Tracy & Robins, 2008).
-This expression informs observers-typically other social group members-of the proud individual's achievement, indicating that he/she deserves higher status.
-Supporting this account, Tiedens and colleagues (2000) found that individuals who are believed to be experiencing pride are assumed by others to be high status, suggesting an intuitive association between perceptions of pride and status.
-Furthermore, both children and adults respond to socially valued success-an event that should boost status-by displaying pride, and this behavioral tendency holds across a wide range of cultures and among the congenitally blind, suggesting that displaying pride may be a universal human response to success (Belsky, Domitrovich, & Crnic, 1997; Lewis, Alessandri, & Sullivan, 1992; Tracy & Matsumoto, 2008).
+Displaying Pride as an Indication of Status Pride also enhances status through its cross-culturally recognized nonverbal expression (Tracy and Robins 2008).
+This expression informs observers-typically other social group members-of the proud individual's achievement, indicating that he or she deserves higher status.
+Supporting this account, Tiedens et al. (2000) found that individuals who are believed to be experiencing pride are assumed by others to be high status, suggesting an intuitive association between perceptions of pride and status.
+Furthermore, both children and adults respond to socially valued success-an event that should boost status-by displaying pride, and this behavioral tendency holds across a wide range of cultures and among the congenitally blind, suggesting that displaying pride may be a universal human response to success (Belsky et al. 1997; Lewis et al. 1992; Tracy and Matsumoto 2008).

-A series of recent studies provide direct evidence for an association between pride displays and status gains (Shariff & Tracy, 2009; Shariff, Tracy, & Markusoff, 2012; Tracy, Shariff, Zhao, & Henrich, 2013).
-Using several measures of implicit responding, these studies show that the pride expression is rapidly and automatically perceived to communicate high status, and that pride displays are more strongly associated with high status than a range of other positive and negative emotion expressions-including happiness and anger (Shariff & Tracy, 2009).
-Furthermore, the pride expression communicates high status even when the person showing the expression is otherwise known to be low in status-such as when displayed by a homeless person (Shariff et al., 2012).
+A series of recent studies provide direct evidence for an association between pride displays and status gains (Shariff and Tracy 2009; Shariff et al. 2012; Tracy et al. 2013).
+Using several measures of implicit responding, these studies show that the pride expression is rapidly and automatically perceived to communicate high status, and that pride displays are more strongly associated with high status than a range of other positive and negative emotion expressions-including happiness and anger (Shariff and Tracy 2009).
+Furthermore, the pride expression communicates high status even when the person showing the expression is otherwise known to be low in status-such as when displayed by a homeless person (Shariff et al. 2012).
 In fact, in this research a homeless man displaying pride was automatically perceived to be equally high in status as a business man displaying shame, testifying to the strength of these emotional displays.

 In addition, this finding, that pride displays send unavoidable messages of high status, generalizes across cultures.
-Individuals living in a traditional, small-scale society in Fiji were found to respond to the pride expression with the same high-status inferences, despite the fact that Fijian culture strongly prohibits overt status signaling (Tracy et al., 2013).
+Individuals living in a traditional, small-scale society in Fiji were found to respond to the pride expression with the same high-status inferences, despite the fact that Fijian culture strongly prohibits overt status signaling (Tracy et al. 2013).
 In other words, pride displays are automatically associated with high status in a cultural context that is entirely separated from Western cultural knowledge, and where it is unlikely that a socially constructed, visually obvious display of high status would spontaneously emerge, if it were not part of human nature.

-Perceiving others' status through the pride display.
-Perceiving pride in others is also likely to provide status-related benefits to observers, who can more effectively navigate the hierarchy by showing appropriate deference, knowing whom to emulate, forming productive alliances, and facilitating their own status jockeying.
+Perceiving Others' Status Through the Pride Display Perceiving pride in others is also likely to provide status-related benefits to observers, who can more effectively navigate the hierarchy by showing appropriate deference, knowing whom to emulate, forming productive alliances, and facilitating their own status jockeying.
 For example, pride displayers may be particularly likely to respond aggressively to status challenges.
 As a result, perceivers may benefit from recognizing and interacting with such individuals cautiously, to avoid agonistic encounters.
 More broadly, the knowledge that a pride-displaying individual is high status provides a quick and efficient means of identifying individuals who may be worthy of admiration.
-Indeed, if the pride displayer achieved a high status feat, perceivers may benefit from closely watching, and perhaps copying his or her actions.
-Supporting this account, studies have shown that individuals seeking knowledge acquisition tend to copy the judgments and decisions of those who display pride, more so than those who display other emotion expressions (Martens & Tracy, 2013).
+Indeed, if the pride displayer achieved a high-status feat, perceivers may benefit from closely watching, and perhaps copying his or her actions.
+Supporting this account, studies have shown that individuals seeking knowledge acquisition tend to copy the judgments and decisions of those who display pride, more so than those who display other emotion expressions (Martens and Tracy 2013).